shadiatonney/IT-HelpDesk-HomeLab/labs/lab01-server-deployment/README.md

 ## Screenshots

 ### Ubuntu Installation Verification

 ![Ubuntu Installation](./images/ubuntu-install.png)

+*Figure 1: Ubuntu Server running in VirtualBox after installation.
+The `lsb_release -a` command confirms the operating system version.*

 The Ubuntu Server installation was verified using the `lsb_release -a` command.
 This confirms that the system is running Ubuntu successfully inside the virtual machine.